 If you wish to sell estate jewelry valued over $10,000, you may be considering an auction house like Sotheby’s or Christie’s.
 This can be a viable option if you are willing to wait up to six months to receive your cash.
-However, if you wish to sell estate jewelry in Los Angeles County more quickly, Los Angeles Jewelry Buyer is among the few estate buyers in California who has the financial resources and expertise to by exceptional jewels and limited-edition timepieces valued upwards to $500,000.Get a Cash Offer Now
+However, if you wish to sell estate jewelry in Los Angeles County more quickly, Los Angeles Jewelry Buyer is among the few estate buyers in California who has the financial resources and expertise to by exceptional jewels and limited-edition timepieces valued upwards to $500,000.Start Selling

 In most contemporary and vintage fine jewelry, you can identify the maker simply by looking for the hallmark that has been engraved into the metal of your estate jewelry.
 While some jewelers (such as Harry Winston) use initials as their hallmark, others like Tiffany & Co. use their full name.

 However, be aware that when it comes to antique jewelry, many old jewelry makers did not use hallmarks.
-In that case, you may wish to take advantage of Los Angeles Jewelry Buyer’s free verbal appraisal and let us try to identify the maker of your estate jewelry for you.Get a Cash Offer Now
+In that case, you may wish to take advantage of Los Angeles Jewelry Buyer’s free verbal appraisal and let us try to identify the maker of your estate jewelry for you.Start Selling

 6) What is the difference between estate jewelry and antique jewelry?